singh-man/books/crackingTheCoding/16_moderate.md

 53		}
 ```

-There is actually a way toclean up thiscode to remove some of the duplicatedcode.
-We'll see this approach in a later functi on.
+There is actually a way to clean up thiscode to remove some of the duplicated code.
+We'll see this approach in a later function.

 **Solution #3: Designing for just a 3x3 board**

 If we really only want to implement a solution for a 3x3 board, the code is relatively short and simple.
 The only complex part is trying to be clean and organized, without writing too much duplicated code.